 Search Engine Optimization – SEO Tips for Hawaii Businesses

-Why is Search Engine Optimization so important?
+Why Is Search Engine Optimization So Important?

-Before we get into recommendations to help you improve your web site’s SEO, it’s important to start off with why SEO is so important for your site.
+Before we get into recommendations to help you improve your web site’s SEO, it’s important to start off with why SEO is so important for your web site.
 If your web site does not appear on the first page of search results (Google, Bing, etc.) when users execute a keyword search, then your company will basically appear as non-existent to online users.
 Therefore, it’s critical that you get into the mindset of your customers, determine which keywords they employ most often to search for and find your web site, and then optimize your site’s Search Engine Optimization strategy for those keywords

 1. Web Site Design and User Experience for SEO